discdiver/pachy-vid/README.md

-# pachy-vid
-#Pachyderm video to image frames project
+# Pachyderm video to image frames project

 This repo contains a Pachyderm demonstration project.
 It shows how a user can use Pachyderm to easily break a video file into image frames using [Pachyderm](http://pachyderm.io/) and the [opencv library](https://docs.opencv.org/3.4/dd/d43/tutorial_py_video_display.html).